seetadev/EtherMonitor/BillingTool/datasecurityusinglitprotocol/lit-bundlr-data security/README.md

-LIT Protocol for Data Security
+LIT Protocol for Data Security:

 We are using Lit protocol to automate signing, reading, and writing road incident metadata (snapshots) and alarm viewer data to web3 decentralized networks (Ethereum and IPFS).

 # How to use Bundlr/Arweave with Lit